 APCS Creates Fusion of Science and Clinical Training, APS Observer, January 2002

 History of the Academy of Psychological Clinical Science, by Don Fowles (2015).
 This chapter appeared in The Encyclopedia of Clinical Psychology (edited by Robin Cautin and Scott Lilienfeld).

 The first formal meeting of APCS was held in 1995 in New York City.
 That meeting was attended by representatives from 21 of the original 26 programs.
 An organizational structure was adopted with a six-person executive committee consisting of the president, secretary, treasurer, and three members-at-large.
 Richard McFall was elected president, Robert Levenson secretary, Don Fowles treasurer, and Dick Bootzin, Beth Meyerowitz, and Neil Schneiderman members-at-large of the executive committee.
 The group drafted mission statements and by-laws.
 APCS was to be affiliated with APS, and annual meetings were to be held in connection with the APS annual meeting.

-See the list of Past Officers for more information about the leadership of APCS during its formative years.
+See the list of Past Officers on this website for more information about the leadership of APCS during its formative years.